solidi/learning-notes/interviews/questions.md

 ## Guidance

-- STAR model.
+- Behavioral: STAR model.
 Situation, action and result format.
+- Batching: Delay in communication can be related to batching other candidates in a pipeline.

 ## 2020